hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 - Where the app crashes
 - What's confusing

-It's anonymous—we see patterns, not individuals.
+It's anonymousâ€”we see patterns, not individuals.
 Turn it off if you prefer.

 ---